 You can’t be on a diet one day and be off it the next.
-The same goes with dog training you can’t allow your dog to get away with digging one day and get on to them about it the next!
+The same goes for dog training; you can’t allow your dog to get away with digging one day and get on to them about it the next!

 Being consistent is one of the most important aspects of dog training.

-Anxiety and confusion will set in if you do not remain consistent, and the last thing you want to happen is for you dog to be confused on what they are and are not allowed to do.
+Anxiety and confusion will set in if you do not remain consistent, and the last thing you want to happen is for your dog to be confused about what they are and are not allowed to do.

-I am now able to let Bo stay out of his crate when we leave the house without any worries of him getting into thing.
+I am now able to let Bo stay out of his dog crate when we leave the house without any worries of him getting into things.
 I would have never trusted him alone in the house all day before the training.

 Bo also had a bad habit of jumping when family and friends came to visit.
-He really loves people, especially family members, and when he sees them he can’t contain his excitement.
+He loves people, especially family members, and when he sees them, he can’t contain his excitement.

 That’s all in the past now ever since we completed the online dog trainer course.